 If you get a NameError, it could be because you have not yet imported the required packages and functions.
 They must be imported every time you start a new server session.
-To resolve this, follow the instructions in the section above, Load packages and functions.

 '''

 NameError Traceback (most recent call last)

 <ipython-input-2-1dbe76b9608a> in <module>

 ----> 1 dc = datacube.Datacube(app="Load_data")

-NameError: name 'datacube' is not defined
+NameError: name 'datacube' is not defined '''

-'''